dsnet/tri-approx/README.md

 ![pipeline-sine](http://code.digital-static.net/tri-approx/raw/tip/doc/pipeline-sine_lite.png)

 Pipelined implementation of sine.
-The hardware resource required for sine is slightly less than that of cosine.
-However, it is slightly less accurate also.
+The hardware resources required for sine is slightly less than that of cosine.
+However, it is also slightly less accurate.

 ![pipeline-cosine](http://code.digital-static.net/tri-approx/raw/tip/doc/pipeline-cosine_lite.png)